David-Grim/CSE183-project/README.md

 As well as the main interactivity our website offers, we also use URL signing and INSERT EXPLANATION HERE for our site’s security.

 There were, unfortunately, a few bugs we were unable to fix with the encroaching deadlines.
-One that may frustrate potential users occurs in the profile editing section.
+As previously explained, we encountered numerous errors on hosting the site.
+As such, the site is only accessible through the git repository for the time being.
+Ideally we would have more time to fix such issues.One problem that may frustrate potential users occurs in the profile editing section.
 When editing a profile, our files overwrite whatever is placed (and what isn’t placed) in the profile.
 For example, if you were to edit your profile to add a new avatar icon and saved the changes, your bio would be deleted, since you did not edit the bio as well, and vice versa.

 There were certain ideas we brainstormed as well that did not make the cut due to time constraints and logical complexity.
 If given more time for such a project, a huge addition we would have made